Items filtered by date: May 2022

 As summer nears, many of us want to go barefoot or wear flip-flops rather than closed-toed shoes and socks.
 Flip-flops are easy to grab and wear, can feel cool, and help with healing foot problems requiring less restriction of the feet.
 Their breathability can also help prevent foot infections.
 However, there are downsides to wearing flip-flops which generally involve their lack of padding and support.
 Flip-flops can be worn occasionally with no problem, but they do not absorb shock, can be dangerous in certain terrains, cause blisters from the Y strap rubbing against the skin, and negatively affect the biomechanics of the body because the stride is toe to heel versus the opposite usual stride.
 Wearing flip-flops can lead to pain in the back, hips, legs, and lower joints and cause other foot conditions like flat feet and plantar fasciitis.
 The obvious solution is to use care in wearing flip-flops and pay attention to what your feet may be telling you.
 If you have over-worn your flip-flops and are having problems with your feet as a result, consult with a podiatrist to check for problems and obtain a treatment regimen.

 Flip-flops are not always the best choice of footwear.
 If you have any concerns about your feet or ankles, contact one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will assist you with all of your foot and ankle needs.
+Our doctor will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet